Medications for back pain

 Anticonvulsant medicines are used to treat people with seizures or epilepsy.
 They work by causing changes in the electric signals in the brain.
 They work best for pain that is caused by nerve damage.

 These medicines may help some people whose long-term back pain has made it hard for them to work or pain that interferes with their daily activities.
 They can also help relieve radiating pain that is common with back problems.

 Anticonvulsants most often used to treat chronic pain are:

 - Valproic acid

 Common side effects include weight gain or weight loss, upset stomach, loss of appetite, skin rashes, drowsiness or feeling confused, depression, and headaches.

-Do not take these drugs unless you are under a provider's care.
-Do not stop taking these drugs suddenly or change the dose without also talking with your provider.
+Do not take these medicines unless you are under a provider's care.
+Do not stop taking these medicines suddenly or change the dose without also talking with your provider.

 Dixit R. Low back pain.
 In: Firestein GS, Budd RC, Gabriel SE, Koretzky GA, McInnes IB, O'Dell JR, eds.
 Firestein & Kelley's Textbook of Rheumatology.
 11th ed.
 Philadelphia, PA: Elsevier; 2021:chap 50.

 Malik K, Nelson A. Overview of low back pain disorders.
 In: Benzon HT, Raja SN, Liu SS, Fishman SM, Cohen SP, eds.
 Essentials of Pain Medicine.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 24.